apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 -Ddruid.kinesis.accessKey=123 -Ddruid.kinesis.secretKey=456
 ```

-The AWS access key ID and secret access key are used for Kinesis API requests.
-If this is not provided, the service looks for credentials set in environment variables, via [Web Identity Token](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_oidc.html), in the default profile configuration file, and from the EC2 instance profile provider (in this order).
+Druid uses the AWS access key ID and secret access key for Kinesis API requests.
+If not provided, the service looks for credentials set in environment variables, via [Web Identity Token](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_oidc.html), in the default profile configuration file, and from the EC2 instance profile provider (in this order).

 To ingest data from Kinesis, ensure that the policy attached to your IAM role contains the necessary permissions.
 The required permissions depend on the value of `useListShards`.

 If the `useListShards` flag is set to `true`, you need following permissions:

-- `ListStreams`: to list your data streams
+- `ListStreams` to list your data streams.
-- `Get*`: required for `GetShardIterator`
+- `Get*` required for `GetShardIterator`.
-- `GetRecords`: to get data records from a data stream's shard
+- `GetRecords` to get data records from a data stream's shard.
-- `ListShards` : to get the shards for a stream of interest
+- `ListShards` to get the shards for a stream of interest.

 The following is an example policy: